-The purpose of this BAA is to solicit ideas across a wide spectrum of possibilities, including hardware, software, algorithms, computer architectures, and new models of computing.
-Innovations that enable the rapid and effective exploration and validation of these ideas and concepts are also of interest.
-These ideas should provide significant advancements in the energy efficiency, productivity, and /or resilience of future computing systems.
+The purpose of this BAA is to solicit ideas across a wide range of disciplines, including chemistry, physics, materials science, and engineering.
+Discovery and innovation that enable the rapid and effective exploration and validation of novel energetic materials is the main objective of this BAA.
+These ideas should lead to and demonstrate significant advancements in the energy density, sensitivity, structural properties, synthesis, and prediction of properties and characteristics of energetic materials and energetic material systems.
 This BAA focuses on basic research as defined at 32 CFR 22.105.